 Pilot’s watches are a very popular segment within the professional watches category.
 The Rolex GMT Master, which was launched in 1954, was the first watch that could simultaneously show two time zones.
 It was produced in collaboration with Pan Am Airways and is probably the wristwatch that is most widely associated with aviation.
 However, it is the “B-uhr” Pilot wristwatch, first produced in the 1940s, during WWII, which is considered to be the original Pilot’s watch.

 Pilot’s Watch Background

 It is believed that in the 1940s, A. Lange & Sohne, a principal supplier of the time, could not deliver enough watches to supply German combat pilots.
 So, the German government demanded five manufacturers to build B-uhr (“Beobachtungs-uhr” or “Pilot”) watches which were both anti-magnetic and able to be chronometer certified.
-The five companies who produced the original pilot watches are: IWC, A. Lange & Söhne, Laco, Wempe and STOWA.
+The five companies that produced the original pilot watches are IWC, A. Lange & Söhne, Laco, Wempe and Stowa.

 Aviation Watches and Sunglasses

 Today, we have paired an assortment of IWC Pilot watches, including their modern version of the original B-uhr style Pilot watch, with another wildly popular and closely related product: Aviation sunglasses.
 And while most people associate Ray-Ban with aviation sunglasses, we instead choose a US manufacturer.
 And with good reason.

 Randolph Engineering, is an American optical manufacturing company, which was founded in Randolph, MA in 1972, by Jan Waszkiewicz and Stanley Zaleski.
 They first started manufacturing Mil-spec sunglasses for the United States Air Force as a subcontractor in 1978.
 American Optical produced the original mil-spec aviator glasses, but both companies eventually supplied the military.